Board of Directors

 Sultana Shakir started her career as a junior officer at the Ministry of Foreign Affairs, Maldives.
 After serving in various ranks at the Ministry of Foreign Affairs, she joined the Elections Commissions of the Maldives, where she headed the Planning section of the Commission.

-She then served as the Deputy Minister of the Ministry of Defence and National Security before assuming the role of the Permanent Secretary of the Attorney General’s Office of the Maldives.
+She then served as the Deputy Minister of the Ministry of Defense and National Security before assuming the role of the Permanent Secretary of the Attorney General’s Office of the Maldives.
 After a brief leave, she joined Transparency Maldives as the HR Manager of the organization.
-Sultana is currently working as the Chief Administrator of the High Court of the Maldives.
+She then served as the Chief Administrator of the High Court of the Maldives.
+Sultana is currently the Secretary General of the Attorney General’s Office of the Maldives.

 Her responsibilities include overseeing the daily management of the Office under the direction and guidance of the Chief Judge of the High Court and High Court Justices, policy formulation and implementation, personnel and finance management, including all operational management issues.
 With an extensive career in public service, Sultana’s area of interest is public sector governance, public administration and anti-corruption in the public sector.